geri-m/minimal-consent/README.md

 Source code and images are located in `./src/`.

+## Permission

+The chrome extension requires the following permissions

+- *https://\*.cloudfunctions.net/:* This is the URL we successful blocks of Consent Banners are stored.
+Also see data protection regulation.
+- Storage: We are already storing all blocked Consent Banners also in local storage, so the user can see, what we block.
+- Tabs: Required to get the URL of the current site, as we are logging this information in case the block of the consent was successful.
+- ActiveTabs:

 ## Running the extension in chrome

 1) Open Chrome on your computer